philippj/SteamworksPy/README.md

 For a fuller tutorial, with images, on SteamworksPy please read our post: http://coaguco.tumblr.com/post/128240756897/steamworks-for-python-tutorial-linux.

+NOTE: Pre-built DLLs only works with last build of SteamworksPy.
+Please compile from scratch until these files are updated.

 # Some Notes
 While I am still tinkering away with this, here are some things to note: